temporalio/documentation/docs-src/cloud/temporal-platform-limits-sheet.md

 :::caution

-These limits are per Workflow Execution, and do not apply to the entire Temporal Platform or per Namespace.
+These limits apply specifically to each Workflow Execution and do not pertain to the entire Temporal Platform or individual Namespaces.

 :::